The Synthetic Absorption Line Spectral Almanac (SALSA): Summary and Future Directions

 \subsubsection{Metal Abundances and Stellar Yields}

 Most modern cosmological hydrodynamical simulations include models for stellar evolution and the resulting production of heavy elements.
 Some subset of metal abundances are then tracked, in stars and in the gas-phase they return to.
 In the TNG model, for example, C, N, O, Ne, Mg, Si, and Fe are followed individually, in addition to total metallicity.
 This information reflects the complex interplay of metal production from different channels, i.e. from supernova Ia, II, and stellar winds, as well as subsequent advection and mixing in the gas-phase.
-It enables science applications beyond the assumption of solar abundance patterns \citep[e.g.][]{kumar24}.
+This treatment enables science applications beyond the assumption of solar abundance patterns \citep[e.g.][]{kumar24}.

-However, it makes results sensitive to the particular stellar yield models adopted, and significant uncertainties exist therein \citep{pillepich18a}.
+However, tracking metal abundances makes results sensitive to the particular stellar yield models adopted, and significant uncertainties exist therein \citep{pillepich18a}.
 It also introduces additional differences when post-processing simulations with different yield tables, and/or numerical hydrodynamical techniques that can strongly influence metal mixing \citep{shah25}.
 Our fiducial choice is to use metal abundances when available, and to assume solar abundance ratios otherwise.